chiuzon/svelteWeb3/README.md

 # `svelteWeb3`
 A simple, dependency minimized package for building modern dApps with Svelte

-## `⛔ The library isn't fully compatible with Svelte SPA or Sapper.
-But it should be compatible to SvelteKit.`
+## `⛔ svelteWeb3 isn't compatible with rollup.
+You can use vite instead`

 ## `⚠️ The library is highly unstable`
 `PRs are highly appreciated`